mxashlynn/CuteSV/Documentation/SPEC.md

     - More specifically, the key-value pair is of the form `[Internal ID Name]:[Internal ID]`.
     - For example, `ModelID:110000`.
     - Note that the delimiter used by this key-value pair is a single colon character (ASCII 58, Unicode U+003A `:`).
-- The Header is followed by one or more Grid Collections.
+- The Header is followed by one or more Grids.
-- Each Grid Collection begins with a Subheader.
+- Each Grid begins with a Subheader.
     - Like the Header proper, only the first Field of a Subheader is populated, containing the internal name of the collected data.
     - For example, `ParquetStatuses` names a grid of ParquetStatus objects.
-- Each Grid Collection is concluded by a set of Records.
+- Each Grid is concluded by a set of Records.
-    - There are precisely as many Records per Grid Collection as there are Fields in the Header, so that all Grid Collections represent square arrays of data.
+    - There are precisely as many Records per Grid as there are Fields in the Header, so that all Grid Collections represent square arrays of data.
-    - Because the size of each Grid Collection is known in advance, no termination marker is required.
+    - Because the size of each Grid is known in advance, no termination marker is required.
 - The file ends at the conclusion of the last Grid Collection.

 ## Notes On Compatibility